Reset Your Gut In 3 Simple Steps

 Use a “Weed and Reseed” Program

 To upgrade your overall microbiome, not only do you need to provide good bacteria with probiotics, but you’ll also need to weed out the harmful bacteria in your gut.
 Then, you can reseed with the beneficial ones.

 Most probiotic supplements do not colonize the gut.
 Rather, they contain transient bacterial strains that deliver benefits before leaving.

-IgY is powerful when it comes to inhibiting unhealthy microbes that live in our gut.
-Clinical studies showed that it could help inhibit and remove these harmful bacteria without causing die-off reactions.
-Some of these were bacteria that caused:
+IgY is powerful in inhibiting unhealthy microbes that live in our gut.
+Clinical studies showed it could help inhibit and remove these harmful bacteria without causing die-off reactions.

-Synbiotics (probiotics + prebiotics) help the good bacteria to better survive in the gut.
+Synbiotics (probiotics + prebiotics) help good bacteria to survive better in the gut.
 When the probiotics ferment the prebiotics, they deliver postbiotics that support the gut lining.
 The LGG chocolate flavor contains collagen and bone broth powder that help support the gut lining.
 Plus, it’s delicious!

 LGG should be an important part of any Gut Reset because it helps to heal the gut, weeds out bad bacteria, and promotes the growth of beneficial ones.

 - Hills RD Jr, Pontefract BA, Mishcon HR, Black CA, Sutton SC, Theberge CR.
 Gut microbiome: Profound implications for diet and disease.
 Nutrients.
 2019;11(7):1613.